zeroc-ice/ice-demos/php/Ice/optional/README.md

 This is a PHP version of the Ice "optional" demo client.

 First, start the optional demo server, using any of the supported language mappings, on this host.
+If you want to get started quickly, we recommend using the Python server.

 Then, if you are using an RPM installation of IcePHP, run the PHP
 client: